-I invite you to tune in to my podcast, read my blog, and reach out if I can support you in some way.
+I invite you to tune in to my podcast, read my blog, check out my online courses and reach out if I can support you in some way.
 I work in schools, communities, and corporations teaching mindfulness and speaking to parents and others who will have me.
-I’ll also be publishing my first book in 2017 called “Mindful Parenting in a Messy World.”
+I also published my first book in 2017 called “Mindful Parenting in a Messy World.”

 Thank you for visiting!

 Resilience is the learned capacity to cope with any level of adversity, from a series of small annoyances to the struggles and sorrows that break our hearts to the utter disasters that change our lives forever.
 Resilience is essential for surviving and thriving in a world full of troubles… Read more